ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Lucid Dreaming

 Restores MP during the status phase.
-The amount restored is equal to 1% of your maximum MP.
+The amount restored is equal to your Level * Spirit * 0.05

 ### Status: Macrocosmos